dh73/axi_appnote/docs/source/index.rst

 ------------------
 AMBA Validity Test
 ------------------
 This test uses the AMBA certified SVA IP (intended for simulation) as reference to check the validity and satisfiability of the YosysHQ AXI4 SVA FVIP.
-This test is just a bounded model between formal IP assumptions and formal IP assertions, using the AMBA SVA IP as a monitor agent.
+This test is just a bounded model check [[I presume]] between formal IP assumptions and formal IP assertions, using the AMBA SVA IP as a monitor agent.
 The results are interpreted as follows:

     * Any assertion that passes in the AXI4 SVA FVIP but not in the AMBA IP, may be a failure.
     * Any assertion that fails in the AMBA IP, is either a failure or a missing behavior.